deeexcee-io/LOI-Bins/README.md

 The process is extremely simple.

 1. Have a Windows Victim where you can run commands
-2. Have a Windows Attack Box with your Programming Environment of choice - Python and Go are the only one I have tested so far
+2. Have a Windows Attack Box with your Programming Environment of choice - Python and Go are the only ones I have tested so far
 3. Have a Kali Box or NCat on your Windows Attack Box to catch the Reverse Shell
 4. Share the Folder where your Python/Go.exe Application is
 5. Have your Reverse Shell script also in the same folder